 Mais hélas, j’ai trop peur de vous

-And from a distance, I am your eyes.
+And from a distance, I follow you with my eyes.

 I see you again when I drowse